InfluxCommunity/SpringBoot-InfluxDB-Demo/README.md

-## SpringBoot InfluxDB Demo App
+## SpringBoot InfluxDB Card Demo App

 ### Description

 This is a demo application showing how to integrate InfluxDB v3 within a SpringBoot java application along with SpringBoot Actuator and Micrometer for application health and performance monitiring and logging purpose.

 The application is a simple card game and the core logic centered around three key classes: “CardController.java”, “DeckOfCardService.java”, and “InfluxDBConfig.java”.
 The CardController serves as the entry point, handling HTTP requests from users.
-When a request is made to the /card endpoint, the controller calls the DeckOfCardService, which interacts with the external Deck of Cards API to fetch a random card and return it as an SVG image via index.html webpage to the client.
+When a request is made to the /card endpoint, the controller calls the DeckOfCardService, which interacts with the external Deck of Cards API to fetch a random number of cards and return them as an SVG image via index.html webpage to the client.

 Meanwhile, the InfluxDBConfig.java class configures the Micrometer integration with InfluxDB based on application.properties file.
 As the application processes requests, metrics such as response times and request counts are collected by Micrometer and sent to InfluxDB Bucket for storage.
 These metrics are then visualized in Grafana, allowing developers to monitor the application’s performance in real-time.